 Setup & Overall Value

-There are the speakers and power cable of course, but Presonus also includes a 3.5mm line cable and an RCA to mini which I thought was fantastic at the price point.
+In addition to the speakers and power cable, Presonus also includes a 3.5mm line cable and an RCA to mini (aux), which I thought was fantastic at the price point.

 Perhaps I’m just jaded by the fact that DAC companies rarely ever include extra cables in the package, but it really warmed my heart.